Russia in the Eurovision Song Contest 1996: Competing entries

 On 7 February 1996, RTR opened the submission period for interested artists and composers to submit their entries until 28 February.
 Artists and composers were required to possess Russian citizenship.
 All submitted songs were required to be performed in Russian.
 A panel of experts appointed by RTR selected 14 entries for the competition from the received submissions.

 Final

 The final took place on 2 March 1996.
 Fourteen songs competed and the winner, "Ya eto ya" performed by Andrey Kosinsky, was selected solely by a jury voting.
 Prior to the competition, a draw for the running order took place on 1 March 1996.
-In addition to the performances of the competing entries, Youddiph, Gilles Apap, Tamara Gverdtsiteli and cabaret-duo "Akademiya" (Lolita Milyavskaya and Alexander Tsekalo) performed as guests and a music video for Philipp Kirkorov's "Zayka" was premiered.
+In addition to the performances of the competing entries, Youddiph, Gilles Apap, Tamara Gverdtsiteli and cabaret-duo "Akademiya" (Lolita Milyavskaya and Aleksandr Tsekalo) performed as guests and a music video for Philipp Kirkorov's "Zayka" was premiered.

 Controversy

 The song "Nekrasivaya" was later accused of plagiarism from 1967 song of the same name, composed by Sergey Popov.
 Initially, Popov, for unknown reasons, was not going to sue Timur Gorsky, who performed the song at the national final and Leonid Velichkovsky, who was declared the author of the music.
 However, Popov ultimately decided to sue both Gorsky and Velichkovsky, but eventually lost the trial, despite the fact that the court recognized Popov as the legitimate author of the song.
 The reason for the loss was that "It is not possible to find out who put Gorsky and Velichkovsky as authors."